Artword Theatre is the creative team of Ronald Weihs and Judith Sandiford.

 Brief History of Artword Theatre:

 Version In-Between 2007-2009: Weihs and Sandiford moved to Hamilton in 2007.
 In 2007-2008 they prepared and presented If Cows Could Fly by Allan Merovitz at the Irving Greenberg Theatre Centre in Ottawa.
 In 2008-2009 they became the resident theatre company at The Pearl Company.
 There they developed the 2nd floor performance space and created a season of four shows (one remount and three new works, based on Hamilton themes): You Are What You Do, Rascals & Numskulls, Sunamabeach, and Tobacco Troubadour.

-Version Artbar 2009-2019: In July 2009, they bought a little cafe-bar on Colbourne near James, called it Artword Artbar, and began a listening room for live music and spoken word performance.
+Version Artbar 2009-2019: In July 2009, they bought a little cafe-bar at 15 Colbourne Street near James Street North, called it Artword Artbar, and began a listening room for live music and spoken word performance.
 For the Artword Artbar event and performance history 2009 to 2019, visit: Artword Artbar

 In 2012/2013, they also did a four-show season at The Lyric Theatre: two new shows 1812 The Songbook and James Street and two revivals If Cows Could Fly and Tobacco Troubadour.

-In September 2019 they announced that they had sold the 15 Colbourne building to new owners who take possession on December 5, 2019.
-Performances continue up to November 17.
-(See photo left by Cathy Coward for the Hamilton Spectator].
+In September 2019 they announced that they had sold the 15 Colbourne building to new owners who would take possession on December 5, 2019.
+Performances at Artword Artbar continued up to November 17.

-Version 2020: From February 2020 going forward, Ronald Weihs and Judith Sandiford, as Artword Theatre, will continue to create original theatre in Hamilton on a project-by-project basis, in various venues.
+Version 2020: From February 2020 going forward, Ronald Weihs and Judith Sandiford, as Artword Theatre, plan to continue to create original theatre in Hamilton on a project-by-project basis, in various venues.
 Their first 202o project Walter: My name is Walter James Cross and I have schizophrenia was closed March 13, a day before the end of its run, due to the Covid-19 quarantines.